ezrichards/ezrichards.github.io/content/posts/state-of-the-metaverse.md

 I think the Metaverse hasn't really materialized yet, but it will.
-I think something *of the Metaverse* is something that advances technology in ways we haven't seen so far - like advanced VR technology or AR glasses.
+I think something *of the Metaverse* is something that advances technology in ways we haven't seen so far - like AI, advanced VR technology or AR glasses.
+Apple and Meta are both having a go at this in recent years.

-**The metaverse looks like escapism.** You can escape into our so-called *virtual worlds*, meeting people from around the world with similar interests.
+**Part of the metaverse is escapism.** You can escape into our so-called *virtual worlds*, meeting people from around the world with similar interests.
 You can learn and play and get lost in a world entirely different from your own.
 Some people need escapism from whatever they're going through in life.
+Or, often times, it will help you live your life outside of technology better.

-I'm cautiously optimistic about the future of the Metaverse; I don't think we need to put too much stock into every technology that comes along, like crypto and blockchain, but we can embrace the ideas of advancing Internet technology.
+I'm cautiously optimistic about the future of the Metaverse; I don't think we need to put too much stock into every technology that comes along, like AI, crypto and blockchain, but we can embrace the ideas of advancing Internet technology.

-However, to get to the internet of the future, much work needs to be done with the legality of it, revenue sources, user privacy, big data, and more.
+However, to get to the internet of the future, *The Metaverse*, so much work needs to be done with the legality of it all, revenue sources, user privacy, big data, and more.

 ### Related readings & sources:
 * [The Metaverse Has Already Arrived.
 Here's What That Actually Means](https://time.com/6116826/what-is-the-metaverse/) (TIME)